 This article continues our quest to explore the many variations of the feather quilting motif.
 This time we are going to work on the Garden Gate Feather seen in the outside border of this adorable paper doll quilt I just finished quilting for a friend of mine, Pam S.

-Pam made it for her granddaughter from the Sugar and Spice Paper Dolls pattern by.
+Pam made it for her granddaughter from the Sugar and Spice Paper Dolls pattern by Amy Bradley.
 Isn’t it precious?
 I fell in love with this quilt and wanted to create a fabulous border to frame out her blocks.
 Since the outside three borders all used the same white background fabric, I chose to treat the three borders as one unit which was a perfect spot for feathers.

-of this series, we looked at how to create a “spineless” quilting feather by only marking a suggested spine on the fabric which isn’t stitched.
+In the last article of this series, we looked at how to create a “spineless” quilting feather by only marking a suggested spine on the fabric which isn’t stitched.
 It is much faster and it is a little more forgiving.
 We also looked at how to stitch out both sides of our spineless feathers in one pass, alternating from side to side in order to reduce the stops and starts found in more traditional feather motifs.
 I’m hopeful you’ve had some time to play with that method because we are going to build upon those ideas today.